dell/omnia/docs/source/Overview/NetworkTopologies/dedicated.rst

 .. image:: ../../images/omnia_network_Dedicated.png

-1. Dedicated Setup with dedicated public NIC on cluster  nodes
+1. Dedicated setup with dedicated public NIC on cluster  nodes

 When all cluster  nodes have their own public network access, ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` become optional variables as the control plane is not required to be a gateway to the network.
-The network design would follow the below diagram:
+The network design would follow the above diagram.